reddit/devvit/devvit-docs/docs/guidelines.md

 - Request that Redditors share their login credentials or any other personal information to access or complete any action through your app
 - Attempt to publish an app targeting anyone under 13 -- Redditors must all be over the age of 13 to use the platform!
 - Attempt to circumvent any safety or security enforcement measures Reddit may have taken, including against your app

-## Content deletion policy

-You are required to remove any user content that has been deleted from Reddit from your Devvit app.
-We provide access to post and comment delete events via [triggers](https://developers.reddit.com/docs/event_triggers) to help facilitate this.

-On `PostDelete` and `CommentDelete` event triggers, you must delete all content related to the post and/or comment (for example, title, body, embedded URLs, etc.) from your app.
-This includes data that is in the Redis/KVstore and data sent to an external service.
-Metadata required for contextualizing related content (for example, post or comment ID, createdAt, etc.) may be retained.

-When a user account is deleted, the related user ID (t2\_\*) must be completely removed from your hosted datastores (e.g. Redis/KVStore) and any external systems.
-You must also delete all references to the author-identifying information (i.e. the author ID, name, profile URL, avatar image URL, user flair, etc.) from posts and comments created by that account.
-You may continue to keep posts and comments created by deleted accounts, provided that the posts and comments have not been explicitly deleted.

-To best comply with this policy, we strongly recommend routinely deleting any stored user data and content within 48 hours, including in the kvstore/redis.

-Note that retention of content and data that has been deleted–-even if disassociated, de-identified or anonymized–-is a violation of our terms and policies.